alexzhangs/aws-cfn-vpn/README.md

 AWS CloudFormation Stack for VPN services.

-This Repo use AWS CloudFormation to automate the deployment of Shadowsocks and L2TPD, and is trying to make the deployment as easier as possible.
+This Repo use AWS CloudFormation to automate the deployment of Shadowsocks and L2TPD, and is trying to make the deployment as easy as possible.

 Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager)